 National Head of Tax, Baldwins

-Praveen’s strategic role focuses on setting and delivering the group’s wider tax strategy, developing our team and making sure that our clients receive the best advice and an excellent service.
-He also focuses on spending time with family-owned businesses and their stakeholders, advising them on their tax strategy by providing proactive and holistic tax advice.
+Praveen’s strategic role focuses on ensuring the Azets business is well established in the Midlands and ensuring that the team are empowered to achieve their objectives.
+He is also responsible in setting and delivering the group’s wider tax strategy, developing the team and making sure that clients receive the best advice and an excellent service.